It’s 2022, and we’re off the races into yet another cycle of customer entertainment.

-In 10 years, we’ve witnessed B2B events shift from paper to digital media, outbound to inbound marketing and mass to personal communication.
+In the past 10 years, we’ve witnessed B2B events shift from paper to digital media, outbound to inbound marketing and mass to personal communication.

 Nearly 85% of event planners have gone digital with their registrations.